-Extension Used In Description Key Туре AssociateClientWithLogin boolean TAgentLogin TRegisterAddress Specifies whether the client should be associated with the agent session.
-AssociateClientWithLogin boolean EventAgentLogin EventRegistered EventPrivateInfo Specifies that the client has been associated with the agent session.
-AgentEmuLoginOnCall boolean TAgentLogin TAgentLogout Specifies whether the T-Server allows an emulated agent login or logout from a device where there is a call in progress.
-LegalGuardTime integer TAgentLogin Specifies the amount of emulated legal guard time allocated to an agent at the end of a business call.
-SyncEmuACW integer TAgentLogin Specifies whether the T-Server synchronizes emulated ACW and/or legal guard with the switch for native agents.
+Extension Used In Description Key Туре SyncEmuACW integer TAgentLogin Specifies whether T-Server synchronizes emulated ACW and/or legal guard with the switch for native agents.
 ReleasingParty string EventReleased EventAbandoned Identifies which party was the initiator of the call release.
 Possible values are: 1-Local 2-Remote 3-Unknown LinkLoad integer EventRouteRequest A value of 1-High indicates that T-Server is in a high watermark condition.
 The feature is disabled if the use-link-bandwidth option is set to 0 (zero).
 Possible values are: 0-OK 1-High